 Hopelessness can be overcome.
 Nurses can be the nonjudgmental, listening support system many patients need to begin to recognize their feelings and manage their challenges.
 Nurses can provide therapeutic interventions during hospitalization, refer to specialists to continue working through feelings of loss or depression, and teach them simple ways to cope after discharge when feeling hopeless.

 Causes of Hopelessness (Related to)

-- Prolonged activity restrictions causing isolation
+- Prolonged activity restrictions causing social isolation

 - Deteriorating health status

 - Chronic pain

 Signs and Symptoms (As evidenced by)

 - Turning away from speaker/shrugging as a response

 - Angry outbursts